Skip to Main Content

 There are five horizontal stripes:

-• Green: aromaticism
+• Green: aromanticism

-• Light green: the aromatic spectrum
+• Light green: the aromantic spectrum

 • White: aesthetic attraction

-• Gray: gray-aromatic and demiromantic people
+• Gray: gray-aromantic and demiromantic people

 • Black: sexuality spectrum